By Rick Steves

 For a less ambitious multi-country trip, consider a Select Pass, which lets you preselect four adjoining countries.
 If you’re traveling just a tad beyond four main countries, consider whether buying one or two extra point-to-point tickets might be cheaper than bumping up to a Global Pass.
 If a certain multi-country regional pass, such as for Scandinavia, happens to fit your plans, it can be even cheaper than a Select Pass.

 Virtually every European country has its own single-country pass.
-These are especially worth considering for Britain, which does not participate in the Global Pass or Select Pass.
+These are especially worth considering for Britain (which does not participate in the Global Pass or Select Pass) and for Switzerland (where its pass covers more than just trains).
 The relative value of a single-country pass over individual tickets really varies across Europe, so price it out before buying one.

 If you plan to linger for a few days at most of your destinations, a flexipass makes the most sense, as it lets you pay only for the days on which you actually travel.
 Most rail passes are this type.
 You don’t have to decide beforehand which days you’ll travel on, but you do have a certain window in which you must use up your train days (usually two months after you start using the pass).
 You can take as many trips as you like within each travel day, which runs from midnight to midnight (though most direct overnight rides can count as only one travel day on a flexipass — thanks to the “7 p.m. rule” an overnight train uses up only one travel day, as long as you board after 7 p.m. and do not change trains before 4 a.m.).